mobinbr/book-manager-service/README.md

 # book-manager-service

 In this mini-project, we want to implement a small service for maintaining users’ books.
 With this service, clients can create new user accounts.
-The requests of book-related API should be authenticated.
+The requests for the book-related API undergo authentication.

 ## Structure of packages